golangci/golangci-lint-action/README.md

 permissions:
   # Required: allow read access to the content for analysis.
   contents: read
-  # Optional: allow read access to pull request.
+  # Optional: allow read access to pull requests.
 Use with `only-new-issues` option.
   pull-requests: read
 ```